Beware of Malicious/ Illegal Loan App/Websites

 Do not click on any link to access our web site.
 Always type http://www.indianbank.in [or] https://www.indianbank.net.in at the browser address field to access the web site/ net banking page of Indian Bank.

 - Look for the correct URL address and also the SSL [Secure Socket Layer] lock sign at the top/bottom of the browser of Internet Banking site of Indian Bank as given below.

-- When the user double clicks on the lock symbol, the following screen is displayed.
+- When the user clicks on the lock symbol, the following screen is displayed.

 - Now to make it difficult for phishers and counterfeiters to hijack the brand of the organization, we have deployed the Extended Validation Secure Socket Layer Certificate [EVSSL) for our website.
-Whenever our website is accessed, the latest browsers trigger the address bar to turn green and display the name of our Bank.
-Higher version of browsers like Microsoft® Internet Explorer 7 & above, Firefox 3.03 & above, Opera 9.5 and future versions of these browsers will support this Extended Validation SSL feature and trigger the green bar.
+Whenever our website is accessed, the latest browsers trigger the address bar the specific lock symbol.
+Higher version of browsers like Microsoft® Edge Browser, Firefox, Opera will support this Extended Validation SSL feature and trigger the lock.
 Hence use newer/upgraded versions of browsers as they are regularly updated to block and alert you from accessing the phishing sites.
-The Extended validation SSL feature which is now available in our internet banking website is displayed below [Internet Explorer).
+The Extended validation SSL feature which is now available in our internet banking website is displayed below [Edge Browser].

-- Mozilla Firefox browser reflects security indicators to the left of the address bar and Opera shows security information to the right of the address bar.
+- Same way Mozilla Firefox, Chrome Browser reflects security indicators to the left of the address bar and Opera shows security information to the right of the address bar.

 - As a security measures customers are informed to discontinue the use of Internet Explorer browser while accessing our website, as the browser are not having latest security updates from Microsoft, and as such not compatible with our system.

 ( Last modified on Feb 06, 2023 at 11:02:26 AM )